-Proposed as a founding initiative in 1968, the Artist in Residence program has earned The Studio Museum in Harlem has earned recognition for its catalytic role in advancing the work of visual artists of African and Afro-Latinx descent through its Artist-in-Residence program.
-The program has supported nearly 150 artists who have gone on to have highly regarded careers.
+Proposed as a founding initiative in 1968, the Artist in Residence program has earned The Studio Museum in Harlem recognition for its catalytic role in advancing the work of visual artists of African and Afro-Latinx descent.

 Every year, the Museum offers an eleven-month residency for three local, national, or international artists working in any media.
 Individuals selected for the residency receive institutional guidance and professional development, research support, studio space, and a stipend paid out over the course of the residency.
 In addition to their time in the studio, artists participate in Museum public programs and educational studio visits with community partners.
 The residency culminates with a group exhibition featuring artworks made by each of the artists in residence.

 The Studio Museum in Harlem Artist-in-Residence program is funded by the Glenstone Foundation.
 Additional support for the Artist-in Residence program provided by The American Express Kenneth and Kathryn Chenault Sponsorship Fund; National Endowment for the Arts; Joy of Giving Something; Robert Lehman Foundation; Doris Duke Charitable Foundation; Jerome Foundation; Anonymous; Milton and Sally Avery Arts Foundation; and by endowments established by the Andrea Frank Foundation; the Jacob and Gwendolyn Knight Lawrence Trust; and Rockefeller Brothers Fund.
 Additional funding is generously provided by The New York City Department of Cultural Affairs and New York State Council on the Arts.